ankilangs/ankilangs/content/_index.md

 # Welcome to AnkiLangs!

-The aim of this project is to provide high quality [Anki](https://apps.ankiweb.net/) (spaced repetition / flashcard software) decks for learning languages.
+The aim of this project is collaborating in the creation of high quality, free and open source [Anki](https://apps.ankiweb.net/) decks for language learning.

+Anki is open source spaced repetition software meant for creating and memorizing _flashcards_.

 This project is not affiliated in any way with Anki nor is it necessarily endorsed by the Anki team.
 We do not mean to imply that any language learning